Fat Nick: Career

 Pouya titled Drop Out of School 2, the sequel to their 2017 album.
 In November 2021, he released his album Gorgeous Glizzy Gordo with appearances from Maxo Kream, Shakewell, SosMula, Robb Banks, Ramirez, and Lil Jerry.

+In August 2023, he made a shift to pop punk, with his album HELLO I'M VULNERABLE.

 Personal life

-Voutsinas has been open about his addiction to opiates since beginning his career in 2012, and started using heavy narcotics in 2013 as a way to battle with Anxiety.
-Also in November 2021, he opened up about his history of drug abuse.
-Since October 2021, Voutsinas said he has been going sober, and states that the death of close friend and rapper Lil Peep made him want to quit using drugs.
+Voutsinas has been open about his addiction to opiates since beginning his career in 2012, and started using heavy narcotics in 2013 as a way to battle with anxiety.

 Controversies

-Drug Promotion
+Drug promotion

-In September 2018, Voutsinas was accused by American rapper Russ of financially exploiting drug abuse during an interview on the Breakfast Club.
+In September 2018, Voutsinas was accused by American rapper Russ of financially exploiting drug abuse during an interview on The Breakfast Club.
 Fat Nick responded by apologizing to his fans on Twitter.
 In October 2018, he was accused by Lil Tracy, a friend and frequent collaborator of the late rapper Lil Peep, of fueling the latter's drug addiction by providing him illicit substances for his 21st birthday.